SheetalShettigar/data-analytics-power-bi-report871/README.md

 * Data Model
 * Set Up Reports
 * Cross Filtering and Navigation
+* Create Metrics for Users Outside the Company using SQL

 ### Project Description
 The aim is to transform the data into actionable insights for better decision-making using Microsoft Power BI to design a comprehensive Quarterly report.